What is it?

 How does this interaction or solution work?

 When users are watching a video that showed up on their newsfeed, they can hover over the video to reveal the play bar and a strip of actionable buttons.

-One of these buttons is an icon that resembles the final state of this pattern.
+One of these buttons is an icon that resembles the final state of this solution.
 When hovering over the button, a tooltip with the text "Continue watching while you use Facebook" shows up.

-Both, the icon and the helper text, are cues used to explain the interaction behind this pattern.
+Both, the icon and the helper text, are cues used to explain the interaction behind this solution.

-These cues are crucial when introducing new patterns since they help users to establish mental models around the framed functionality.
+These cues are crucial when introducing new solutions since they help users to establish mental models around the framed functionality.